 Can You Avoid a Cash Advance Fee?

-The only way to avoid a cash advance fee by avoiding cash advances and cash equivalent transactions on your credit card.
+The only way to avoid a cash advance fee is by avoiding cash advances and cash equivalent transactions on your credit card.
 If you can't avoid the transaction completely, you can minimize the cash advance fee you pay by reducing the amount of cash you withdraw on your credit card.
 And since interest starts accruing right away on a cash advance, paying your cash advance back quickly will lower the overall cost of the advance.